JS Kabylie: Withdrawal of the JSK from all sports competitions (1955–1962)

 Several JSK players died during the Algerian War.
 From the 1956–57 season, all the Muslim clubs put their associations to sleep and froze their participation in the various championships which took place throughout the Algerian territory.
 At the end of 1956, war was everywhere and the JSK, like all Muslim clubs, would not take part in the various championships for the 1956–57 season or the following ones.
 All have put their sports companies to sleep by declaring a general package.
 Only colonial (European) clubs took part in the championships.

 In Tizi Ouzou, l'Olympique resumed its activities, some Muslim elements stopped their activities and joined the ranks of the FLN organization and its armed branch the ALN in the same way as some JSK players.

 Many members of the JSK: leaders, players and supporters were militants of the National Liberation Front like the secretary general, Mohamed Baïlèche, who was the political and military leader of Tizi Ouzou.
 Several of them will join the ranks of the National Liberation Army for the independence of Algeria.
 Many of them will die in combat, some with arms in their hands, others under torture, or under the guillotine.

 The return to competition (1962–63)

+The Jeunesse Sportive de Kabylie team in 1962.

 The Jeunesse Sportive de Kabylie team during the 1962–63 season.